[?] Subscribe To The Bookkeeping Blog

 to permanent establishment in PP

-Here are Quick Method related topics ... that have been covered in The Bookkeeping Forum.
+Here are the Quick and Simplified Methods related topics ... that have been covered in The Bookkeeping Forum.
 Feel free to check them out and give your opinion or share your expertise.

 As more questions are asked, more links will show up here.
 So if you have a question ... and are willing to be patient while I use my resources to research and / or learn along with you ... ask away.

 When I say patience ...
-I do mean it ... as I never use the Quick Method.
-I think it is faster and easier to keep a set books eliminating the need to use the Quick Method.
+I do mean it ... as I never use these methods.
+I think it is faster and easier to keep a set books for small businesses eliminating the need to use either Method.

 I am wanting to use simplified method for HST remittance - are there two separate forms - I was mailed GST34-2E.
 I am a new business - just opened November ...